"BOB" (that's me)

 I am an ARRL Volunteer Examiner and participate in exam sessions on a regular basis.

 With the American Red Cross, I have completed training in Disaster Assessment, CPR/First Aid, and other basic courses.
-In my specialty of Disaster Services Technology I have taken the basic "DST101" classes, the "Hands On" traveling roadshow, and, most recently, the Emergency Communications Response Vehicle (ECRV) course.
+In my specialty of Disaster Services Technology I have taken the "DST101" classes, the "Hands On" traveling roadshow, and the Emergency Communications Response Vehicle (ECRV) course.
 (Sadly, the ECRV was retired last Spring taking away our immediate communications response capability.)

 Working with the Red Cross has introduced me to an entire new world of learning and serving.
 Amateur Radio is a growing facet of that experience.
 Listen for KG4ARC during drills and special events and, hopefully, never in a disaster.